nomii15/COMP1531-server/seprinciples.md

 8. In literation 3, we implement software engineering principle to make our code simpler.
 For testing functions in literation 1 and 2, we created one token for every registered user in user_test functions and one extra channel for the purpose of testing exceptions in channel_test functions.
 In this iteration, we delete the unused token and try to use the same channel for different exception testing to simplify our code.

+9. Our functions for checking invalid input only has single responsibility for one exception.
+For file channel_check, it used to have only one function in it which is responsible for checking invalid channel_id and members.
+It only returns True when both of the inputs are valid.
+We separate the function into member_check and channel_check to ensure each function is only responsible for one exception.